 The Beacon Scientific Review Committee (SRC) and CHIPA Executive Committee (EC) reviews and/or updates each guideline at least every two years.
 In addition, if the original source of the guideline publishes an update or makes a change, the SRC will initiate additional review of the guideline prior to the two-year review cycle.
-Updates/changes are then presented to Beacon's Corporate Medical Management Committee (MMC) for final approval.

-Additionally, each year, Beacon measures providers' adherence to at least three (3) Clinical Practice Resources.
-Beacon/CHIPA has chosen the following two adult-focused and one child-focused Clinical Practice Resources for 2020 national measurement, unless otherwise required by contract.
+Updates/changes are then presented to Beacon's Corporate Medical Management Committee (CMMC) for final approval.
+Each year, Beacon measures providers' adherence to at least three (3) Clinical Practice Resources.
 Beacon/CHIPA will review a portion of its members' medical records using the tool posted on the Beacon and CHIPA websites.
 Questions were developed from the resources.